newmanno/TopNet/README.md

 ## Dependencies
 * NetworkX (v2.2)
 * pickle (v4.0)
+* Numpy (v1.16.4

 ## Importing the network
-Purpose: This script takes a network file consisting of node correlations and outputs a pickled file of a networkx graph
+Purpose: This script takes a network file consisting of node correlations and outputs a pickled file of a NetworkX graph

 Arguments:
 > **Required**